 Professor Gordon is actively involved in the academic field.
 He serves as an Associate Editor for Quantitative Marketing and Economics and as an Editorial Board member for Marketing Science, Journal of Marketing Research, and the International Journal of Research in Marketing.
 He is a co-founder of the Quantitative Marketing and Structural Econometrics Workshop, which helps educate graduate students on state-of-the-art empirical techniques.

 Previously, he was the Class of 1967 Associate Professor of Business at Columbia Business School, which he joined in 2007.
 He earned both his Ph.D. in Economics and Masters in Information Systems from Carnegie Mellon University.
 At Kellogg he teaches the MBA course on Retail Analytics and Pricing and a Ph.D. course on Structural Models for Quantitative Marketing.

-Quantitative Marketing, Empirical Industrial Organization, Pricing, Advertising, Innovation, Online Marketing, Dynamic Oligopoly, Retail.
+Quantitative Marketing, Empirical Industrial Organization, Causal Inference, Pricing, Advertising, Innovation, Digital Marketing, Retailing.